fhellwig/denormalize/README.md

 - Sets the property value in the data specified by the name.
 Intermediate objects and arrays are created as needed.
 Please note that, using the array syntax, it is possible to create "holes" in arrays (i.e., unassigned elements).
 These holes can be removed by the `normalizeArrayProperties` function and are removed by default with the `normalizeProperties` function.

-- This function modifies the specified `data` parameter, which *must* be an object.
+- This function modifies the specified `data` parameter, which _must_ be an object.

 ### `createPropertyName(...args)`

 - Given a set of strings and numbers, creates a property name.
 For example, calling `createPropertyName('parts', 5, 'supplier', 'address', 'city')` returns the string `'parts[5].supplier.address.city'`.
 Numbers (i.e., `typeof arg === 'number'`) automatically get the bracket syntax as they are assumed to be an array index.
+This function also accepts a single array argument: `createPropertyName(['parts', 5, 'supplier', 'address', 'city'])`.

 ### `parsePropertyName(name)`